|

 were fitted with the 'B' performance kit, painted black

-attended to some of the reliability issues on the first
+attended to some of the issues on the first model

-model and a little more horsepower (not sure that was a
+and had a little more horsepower at a claimed 107.
+It also

-also ran 17-inch wheels at both ends, instead of the
+ran 17-inch wheels at both ends, instead of the original

 slipping into collector territory, which can’t be argued

-is worth, if you can find one for sale.
+for most Guzzis.
 So, is it worth the trouble?
 Yep.
 This qualifies as

 Italian exotica and the chances of you going anywhere and